 The city is home to a large number of Hindus.
 Almost everyone speaks Malayalam, but a number of people are also well-versed in English, Hindi and Tamil.

-The small town stands as testimony to some of the earliest examples of Dravidian architecture and Buddhist influence in South India.
+The UNESCO World Heritage site of Mamallapuram by the Bay of Bengal is known for its many architectural splendors and was once nicknamed the Land of the Seven Pagodas by European seamen.
+Just a little distance from Chennai city, the small town stands as testimony to some of the earliest examples of Dravidian architecture and Buddhist influence in South India.
 As of 2004, when a tsunami hit the region, many more sites were discovered buried underground.

 Often referred to as Mahabs, the town is popular with local and international tourists alike and is equipped with several hotels, eateries, and curio shops.